 - Granville Island

 - Grouse Mountain

 - Vancouver Aquarium

 - Burrard Landing

-There are many factors that influence the cost of your home insurance and these are the things that insurance companies look at when calculating your premium:
+There are many factors that influence the cost of your home insurance in Vancouver.
+These are some of the things that insurance companies look at when calculating your premium:

 - The square footage of your home